-10. Running SNS CLI commands on an environment of firewalls
+11. Running SNS CLI commands on an environment of firewalls

-SMC allows executing SNS CLI scripts on firewalls from version 2.4 upwards.
+SMC makes it possible to run SNS CLI scripts on firewalls.
 This mode enables the configuration of all firewall features.
 Scripts therefore offer a solution for deploying the configuration of a pool of firewalls for features that are not available in the menus of the SMC server.